Emergency:

 • Discomfort or pain in the right upper abdomen

-• Pain radiating to the right shoulder or the back
+• Pain radiating to the right shoulder or pain of the back

 • Nausea or vomiting